 The Minister for Trade has delegated to Austrade the power to grant approved project status for the purposes of section 23AF.
 The ATO is responsible for the administration of the income tax system in accordance with the Tax Act.
 An income tax exemption under section 23AF is subject to the ATO being satisfied that all the requirements for exemption have been met.

 Section 23AF should assist the international competitiveness of Australian companies and Governmental organisations competing to win international tenders.
-This is achieved by granting an exemption from Australian income tax for the earnings of Australian individuals whilst working overseas on approved projects for 90 days or more.
-The tax exemption should permit project costs to be at an internationally competitive level - that is, in comparison to foreign companies which may operate under similar tax concessions.
+This is achieved by granting an exemption from Australian income tax for the earnings of Australian individuals whilst working overseas on approved eligible projects for more than 90 days.
+The tax exemption should permit project costs to be at an internationally competitive level that is, in comparison to foreign companies which may operate under similar tax concessions.

 The exemption typically applies to projects in countries where income tax is not levied on employment income, such as in a number of Middle Eastern countries, or where income tax is not levied on foreign workers because the project is funded by an international development agency such as the World Bank or Asian Development Bank.

-To qualify for the exemption, an employee or contractor must derive eligible foreign remuneration whilst engaged in qualifying service on an approved project for a continuous period of more than 90 days.
+To qualify for the exemption, an employee or contractor must derive eligible foreign remuneration whilst engaged in a qualifying service on an approved eligible project for a continuous period of more than 90 days.

 An exemption under section 23AF will be available where:

-After reviewing the eligibility below download and submit the 23AF Application Form (DOCX 146KB)
+After reviewing the eligibility, submit the 23AF Application Form (DOCX 146KB).

 Applications for approved project status should be submitted via email to: